 Even though the population is just under 16,000, the beachfront boardwalk and locally owned stores make this quirky 1.6-square-mile summer retreat feel quaint.
 You can spend a weekend shopping for clothes, art, and antiques along Cookman Street, checking out city-sanctioned murals and carnival-style food options near Ocean Avenue or catching rays on the beach (the gay section is near the 5th Avenue entrance).
 The town also hosts Jersey’s annual Pride festival, which takes place in early June.

 Asbury Park makes a sensible day trip for folks traveling from New York.
 You can take the New Jersey Transit line to Long Branch, make one transfer, and continue to the desired destination.
 Driving from Philadelphia or New York is equally accessible.
-For those staying longer, the Empress Hotel is a gay-friendly accommodation that’s within a stone’s throw of the beach and next door to a gay nightclub, Paradise.

 6. Rehoboth Beach, Delaware